This post may contain affiliate links. Please read my disclosure policy for details. As an Amazon Associate I earn from qualifying purchases.

 Aside from soy sauce, mirin, and sake, another kitchen condiment that is widely used in Japanese cuisine is mayonnaise.
-Yes, Japanese people loves mayonnaise and we are proud of our own version of Japanese mayonnaise.
+Yes, Japanese people love mayonnaise and we are proud of our own version of Japanese mayonnaise.

 How Is Japanese Mayonnaise Different from American or European Mayonnaise?

 Japanese mayonnaise uses only egg yolks instead of whole eggs so it has a rich egg flavor and a creamy thick texture.
 It also uses rice vinegar instead of distilled vinegar, so it’s more suitable for Japanese flavors.
-Over all, Japanese mayo is creamier in both color and texture with a tangy and sweeter taste.
+Overall, Japanese mayo is creamier in both color and texture with a tangy and sweeter taste.
 And just like any Japanese creations, it scores on the umami factor.

 The most famous Japanese mayonnaise brand is Kewpie Mayonnaise.
 Kewpie mayo is known for its signature squeeze bottle that comes with a red narrow tip, which makes it easy to spread on anything.
 There is a recognizable Kewpie doll logo on the plastic cover.